A black and white photograph of a busy street.

 ConnecteDNA

 The ConnecteDNA project is a collaboration between researchers at the University of Manchester, the University of Liverpool, De Montfort University, the University of Warwick and the University of Birmingham.
-The project was awarded funding by UK Research and Innovation (UKRI) in order to explore how people involved in donor conception use, and are impacted by, the rise in online DNA testing (sometimes called direct-to-consumer genetic testing or DTCGT for short).
+The project was awarded funding by the UKRI Economic and Social Research Council in order to explore how people involved in donor conception use, and are impacted by, the rise in online DNA testing (sometimes called direct-to-consumer genetic testing or DTCGT for short).

 What is direct-to-consumer genetic testing?